ultraseedbox/USB-Docs/UltraSeedbox Policies and Security/UltraSeedbox Policies/Global Privacy Practices.md

 Ultraseedbox provides the same high standard of privacy protection—as described in Ultraseedbox’s Privacy and Data Handling Policy—to all our users and customers worldwide, regardless of their country of origin.
-UltraSeedbox is proud of the level of notice, choice, accountability, security, data integrity, access, and recourse we provide.
+Ultraseedbox is proud of the level of notice, choice, accountability, security, data integrity, access, and recourse we provide.

 Our Privacy Frameworks are based on principles, and Ultraseedbox adheres to them in the following ways: